By Colin MacDonald

 I think that writing for radio is an end in itself.
 By which I mean: I don’t write radio drama because I want to get on in the world of writing screenplays.
 But the very nature of the medium means that you learn about quick sharp honed-down storytelling.
 And that in itself is no bad thing for someone who wants to write screenplays.

 You can read the best radio drama scripts on the BBC Writers Room site.
 But you could always sit down and listen.
 You can hear great dramas every day of the week.
 And sometimes, because there is such a large output, you can hear dramas that are not so good.

 But they should be a spur.
 If you think “That’s crap”, or “I could do better than that”, then do.
 Sit down and try it.
 I learned to write for radio by listening to radio dramas and reading scripts.
 The way I learned to write screenplays was by watching movies obsessively and reading screenplays till my eyes glazed and I could read no more.

 Remember, persistence pays.
 And it is vital to keep going in the face of rejection.
 Good luck.

-Colin MacDonald has written more than 30 hours of television, including the single films Sharpe’s Honour, The Dunroamin Rising, Blue Murder, and The Wreck On The Highway.
-He has also written for the series Dr. Finlay, Para Handy, Casualty and Heartbeat.
-He has written extensively for film (Calum’s Road, Ivanhoe, Weir of Hermiston) and stage (The Bones Boys, The Gowk Storm).
-But radio remains a constant: he has also written 18 dramas for Radio 4 and Radio Scotland as well as the series Dark Fire, Dissolution, Sovereign, Revelation (all of which are now available on cd or download) and The Whole of The Moon.
+Colin MacDonald has written more than 30 hours of television, including Sharpe’s Honour, The Dunroamin Rising, Blue Murder, and The Wreck On The Highway.
+He has also written for tv series Dr. Finlay, Para Handy, Casualty, and Heartbeat.
+He has written extensively for films (Calum’s Road, Ivanhoe, Weir of Hermiston) and stage (The Bones Boys, The Gowk Storm).
+But radio remains a constant: he has also written 18 dramas for Radio 4 and Radio Scotland as well as the series Dark Fire, Dissolution, Sovereign, Revelation, and The Whole of The Moon.